 6. Lake Onega and Kishi Island

 Lake Onega is the second largest freshwater lake in Europe and it has its unique ecosystem.
 The lake is so huge it has its own islands and one of them, in particular, is the main attraction in the region.
 That’s Kizhi island, which is a home to some of the most stunning wooden architecture in the world.
 The most famous building on the island is the Church of Transfiguration, which looks like something that came out of a fairytale.
-It used to one of the most underrated places in Europe but nowadays there are more tourists coming from around the globe to see the mesmerizing masterpieces of wooden architecture.
+It used to be one of the most underrated places in Europe but nowadays there are more tourists coming from around the globe to see the mesmerizing masterpieces of wooden architecture.
 Lake Onega also hosts the most famous Russian sailing regatta every year and they also have an awesome Wooden Boat Festival.

 7. Lena Pillars